syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Multiple-Toolbar.md

 ---
 layout: post
-title: Multiple Toolbar | Windows Forms | Syncfusion
+title: Multiple Toolbar in Windows Forms xptoolbar control | Syncfusion
-description: We can add different levels of toolbar consecutively.
+description: Learn about Multiple Toolbar support in Syncfusion Windows Forms xptoolbar (XPToolbar) control and more details.
 platform: WindowsForms
 control: XPToolBar
 documentation: ug
 ---

-# Multiple Toolbar
+# Multiple Toolbar in Windows Forms xptoolbar (XPToolbar)

 We can add different layers of toolbar either on-after-the-other or one-below-the-other.
 The below code snippet will explain how to add multiple toolbar in an application.